|Oracle® Enterprise Manager Cloud Control Administrator's Guide

 On the Target Properties page, click Edit to change the property values.

-To help the you specify the appropriate target property values used as administration group criteria, pay attention to the instructional verbiage at the top of the page.
+To help you specify the appropriate target property values used as administration group criteria, pay attention to the instructional verbiage at the top of the page.

 Once you have set the target properties, click OK.